Selective breeding for traits altered dogs’ brains: Study

-Humans have systematically altered the brains of dogs through selective breeding for favored behavioral traits over hundreds of years, according to a study.
-Erin Hecht, from Harvard University in the US and her colleagues, investigated the effects of this kind of selective breeding on the brain structure of canines by analyzing magnetic resonance imaging (MRI) scans of 33 dog breeds.
+Humans have systematically altered the brains of dogs through selective breeding for favoured behavioural traits over hundreds of years, according to a study.
+Erin Hecht, from Harvard University in the US and her colleagues investigated the effects of this kind of selective breeding on the brain structure of canines by analysing magnetic resonance imaging (MRI) scans of 33 dog breeds.

 By comparing the evolutionary lineages of the dog breeds, the team revealed that changes in relative brain size are not predicated by relatedness.
 Instead, the study notes that these are more likely caused by human selection for specific traits in dogs -- occurring more recently across the tree of dog evolution.